TrossenRobotics/interbotix_xslocobots_docs/docs/ros_interface/ros2/software_setup.rst

 .. note::

     ROS 2, RViz, and rosdep must already be installed on your local machine for the remote install to be successful.
+    We recommend installing ROS 2 using the Ubuntu (Debian) method `described in the ROS docs`_.

+.. _`described in the ROS docs` : https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html#ubuntu-debian

 .. code-block:: console